Overview of Title X

 If you have concerns about lead-based paint in the property, you have the right to ask your future landlord to get a lead hazard inspection from a certified inspector before signing the lease.
 Like they say, it’s always better to be safe than sorry.

 Lead-Based Paint Disclosure Form

-In order to make complying with Title X as easy as possible, we’ve created a printable PDF lead-based paint disclosure form below that you can make use of for your own lease agreements:
+In order to make complying with Title X as easy as possible, we’ve created a printable PDF lead-based paint disclosure form below that you can add as an attachment to your own lease agreements.

 Protect yourself and your tenants by making sure you are following all federal, state, and local landlord-tenant laws.
 Take a look at your specific state for additional links and information.